 - Enlist vendors to exhibit at the annual ASCLD symposium

-CLICK HERE to learn more about our sponsors or get information about advertising with us.
+CLICK HERE to learn more about our sponsorship and advertising opportunities.

 The Symposium Planning Committee is responsible for the planning and hosting of ASCLD’s Annual Symposium, including budgeting and record keeping.
 The ASCLD President-Elect heads this committee and works closely with the Training and Education Committee and the Meeting Planner.

 Symposium Planning Committee duties include:

 - Coordinate with Training & Education Committee to advance strategic training goals during annual symposium